danielmiessler/SecLists/Ai/LLM_Testing/README.md

 ## Ethical and Safety Boundaries

 - **Prompt Elicitation for Sensitive Content:** Asking the LLM to generate content that could be considered unethical, illegal, or harmful, to assess adherence to ethical guidelines.
+Includes **jailbreak** wordlists.

+All of the wordlists in the `Ethical_and_Safety_Boundaries` directory are from [the official repository](https://github.com/verazuo/jailbreak_llms) for the ACM CCS 2024 paper ["Do Anything Now'': Characterizing and Evaluating In-The-Wild Jailbreak Prompts on Large Language Models](https://arxiv.org/abs/2308.03825) by [Xinyue Shen](https://xinyueshen.me/), [Zeyuan Chen](https://picodora.github.io/), [Michael Backes](https://michaelbackes.eu/), Yun Shen, and [Yang Zhang](https://yangzhangalmo.github.io/).

+The contents of the README in that directory are from the the official repository as well, featuring only minor changes to correctly attribute credit.
+The official repository features more datasets than the ones included here, but only the more "practical" ones for AI testing were added to SecLists.
+Its highly recommended that you read the actual paper for more information.

 <br>

 ## Bias Testing